 What do talking therapies involve?

-Find out what might happen during a talking therapy sessions, how long they tend to last and the confidentiality relationship between a client and a therapist.
+Find out what might happen during a talking therapy session, how long they tend to last and the confidentiality relationship between a client and a therapist.

 What happens during a talking therapy session?